unstripedzebra/math-department-website/README.md

 <hr><br>

-<strong>To preview website:</strong> All files should be in the same directory.
+<strong>When viewing website:</strong> All files should be in the same directory.

 <br><hr>